Outsourcing: How to Boost your Business Resilience in 1 Step

 Defining business resilience

 During a global pandemic, no wonder business resilience is a trending topic.
-This is something McKinsey have written a lot about.
+This is something McKinsey has written a lot about.

 Business resilience is vital for any business to survive.
 Although it is hard to consider all eventualities, businesses need to have a strategy to spring back from an incident, adapt and recover.